nanovms/ops-documentation/debugging.md

 ## Dump

 Ops provides a tool that allow you to inspect image crash logs and image manifests.
 The dump tool binary is inside the ops version directory (`~/.ops/<ops_version>/dump`).
+Make sure you use the dump tool of the same ops version you used to build the image you want to analyze.

 If the application crashes the unikernel writes the error stack to a log file before exiting.
 You are able to see the log content if you run the command `dump -l <image_path>`.
 ```